A Topology of Metaphysics

 The wheel turns.

-Each spoke corresponds to one link in the twelvefold chain of paṭiccasamuppāda: avijjācetanā (the decisive cut) → viññāṇanāmarūpa → six senses → contact → vedanā → craving → clinging → becoming → birth → aging-and-death, returning once more to lethe.
+Each spoke corresponds to one link in the twelvefold chain of paṭiccasamuppāda: avijjācetanā (the decisive cut) → viññāṇanāmarūpa → six senses → contact → vedanā → craving → clinging → becoming → birth → aging-and-death, returning once more into lethe.

 The mandala’s gaze is the universe seeing its own awakening.
 Twelve spokes.
 One fire.
 Lethe at the center.
 Aletheia fanning outward.